R0ckNRolla/byob/README.md

-     Problem:
+THE ANGRY EGGPLANT PROJECT

-     Is it possible to build an ultra-portable, stealthy and persistent worm which self-replicates by infecting host machines with the purpose of building a peer-to-peer botnet that is written in pure python, has zero dependencies, runs on anything, requires no manual configuration, automates host discovery, and autonomously discovers and analyzes hosts to then generate, configure, and compile a unique encrypted deliverable for each target, utilizing mulitiple attack vectors for payload delivery, to gain a foothold, establish persistence, while minimizing potential exposure of peers in the botnet - while all network communication is encrypted end-to-end with state of the art cryptography?
+         Angry Eggplant primarily acts as a remote access tool inspired by the Meterpreter shell of the Metasploit Project, with some major improvements.

-     Solution:
+         It is ultra-portable - it is written in pure python, has zero dependencies, runs on anything, requires no manual configuration, and does not require any downloads or installations to run - in fact, if it can't find something it needs, rather than raise an error or fail to run, it automatically downloads/installs it silently without any user interaction.
+This is convenient for the remote access tool, but the true power of this is in the autonomous mode which transforms the client from a reverse tcp shell loaded with many payloads into something more closely resembling a worm than a remote access tool.
+Operating in this mode it autonomously discovers and analyzes hosts to then generate, configure, and compile a unique encrypted deliverable for each target which acts as a stager that gains a foothold and acts a stager from which to download and execute the main client from.
+The client first establishes persistence with multiple methods to ensure redundancy.
+Next it seeks to discover new host machines in its local network, and spread itstelf to those hosts using mulitiple payload delivery vectors, such as email, ssh, and ftp.
+It does all this from memory without leaving a trace of evidence on the host machine's hard disk.
+It never connects to a command & control server or exposes the attacker in any way - rather it only will make connections with the machine that infected it and with any machines it subsequently infects.
+Finally, and most importantly, all communication over any network is encrypted from end-to-end with secure modern cryptography, thus minimizing the amount of information exposed to potential discovery by security researchers.